Mandatory e-Invoicing from 2025: what business need to know

 Most of these tools not only support creating e-invoices but also offer practical functions for sending, storing, and tracking invoices.
 Alongside accounting tools like DATEV or Lexware Office, many neobanks now offer invoicing and accounting functions integrated into their business accounts, so everything can be viewed on a single platform.

-Vivid Money has developed an easy-to-use solution for companies and freelancers wanting to speed up their financial management without getting bogged down in complicated software.
-Its digital business accounts already include a powerful AI tool for e-invoices.
-On top of that, features for monitoring outstanding payments and sending reminders are included.
-This kind of innovation is rare in business account offerings: free access to these tools saves costs, which is especially important for small to medium-sized businesses and freelancers.
+Vivid Business has developed an easy-to-use solution for companies and self-employed professionals who want to speed up their financial management without having to deal with complicated software.
+Its digital business accounts already include a tool for creating and processing e-invoices.
+On top of that, there are features for monitoring outstanding payments and sending payment reminders.

 Frequently asked questions about digital invoicing